RarelyCharlie/rarelycharlie.github.io/books.md

 #### Dale Carnegie (1936) _How to Win Friends and Influence People_

 Classic advice on getting along with people, valuable for listening to members and also for participating in the 7 Cups community.
 Based on a large collection of illustrative stories.
 Some of the language and culture is of its time, but human nature hasn't changed.
-Many later editions, including one for the digital age.
+Many later editions, including one "for the digital age".

 [Open Library](https://openlibrary.org/books/OL1186728M/How_to_Win_Friends_and_Influence_People) &bull; [Google Books](https://books.google.com/books?id=jcC2DQAAQBAJ)
 {:.links}

 #### Carl R. Rogers (1942) _Counseling and Psychotherapy: Newer Concepts in Practice_

-An early book about what we now call active listening, explaining where the idea of active listening originally came from, how it helps people, and how to do it.
+A very early book about what we now call active listening, explaining where the idea of active listening originally came from, how it helps people, and how to do it.
 Full of real examples transcribed from recorded sessions.
+Part IV is a complete transcript of eight hour-long conselling sessions, with comments by the author.

-If you're a listener, or thinking of becoming a listener, and if you only read one book from the list, I recommend that this should be the one (the first part, anyway).
+If you're a listener, or thinking of becoming a listener, and if you only read one book from this list, I recommend that this should be the one (Parts I to III, anyway).

 [Review at 7 Cups](# "TO BE ADDED") &bull; [Google Books](https://books.google.com/books?id=nbU4AAAAIAAJ) {:.links}

 #### Michael P. Nichols (2009) _The Lost Art of Listening: How Learning to Listen Can Improve Relationships_

 A detailed guide to listening, with many examples.
-The focus is on real life relationships and family therapy, but all the listening techniques can be used by listeners at 7 Cups.
-Also, the focus on relationships is useful for listeners because so many members come to 7 Cups with relationship issues.
+The focus is on real life relationships and family therapy, but many of the listening techniques can be used by listeners at 7 Cups.
+The focus on relationships is also useful for listeners, because so many members come to 7 Cups with relationship issues.

 [Open Library](https://openlibrary.org/works/OL1859226W/The_lost_art_of_listening) &bull; [Google Books](https://books.google.com/books?id=OzEIXFk0lNQC)
 {:.links}